ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 the Root Data Entity (see the appendix [Extending RO-Crate](appendix/jsonld.md#extending-ro-crate)).

-The _RO-Crate Metadata File Descriptor_ MAY contain information such as licensing for the _RO-Crate Metadata File_ so metadata can be licensed separately from Data.
+The _RO-Crate Metadata File Descriptor_ MAY contain information such as licensing for the _RO-Crate Metadata File_ if metadata is licensed separately from the crate's Data entities.

-The table below outlines the properties that the _Root Data Entity_ MUST have to be minimally valid and additionally highlights properties required to meet other common use-cases:
+The section below outlines the properties that the _Root Data Entity_ MUST have to be minimally valid.

 ## Direct properties of the Root Data Entity